ukautz/jason/README.md

 ### JSON vs Time

-If your JSON contains time strings and you wan to parse them into `time.Time` objects, check out `jason.TimeFormats`, which you can manipulate to a shorter list (less recognized, better performance) or extend (more recognized, worse performance).
+If your JSON contains time strings and you want to parse them into `time.Time` objects, check out `jason.TimeFormats`, which you can change to a shorter list (less recognized, better performance) or extend (more recognized, worse performance).